yahyacivelek/readmaster_backend/doc/readmaster_ai.md

 * Profile Management: Read and update their own user profile (/api/v1/users/me).
 * Reading Materials: List and browse all available reading materials (/api/v1/readings).
 View details of a specific reading, including quiz questions (without correct answers).
 * Assessments: Create new assessments for themself (/api/v1/assessments).
 Perform all steps of an assessment: request upload URLs, confirm uploads, and submit quiz answers.
 Read detailed results and analysis for their own completed assessments (/api/v1/assessments/{assessment\_id}/results).
+* Progress Tracking: View their own progress report summary (GET /api/v1/student/progress-summary).
+This dashboard provides key metrics such as average words per minute, accuracy, comprehension scores, and a history of recent assessments.
 * Notifications: Receive and manage their own notifications (e.g., new assignment, results ready).

 Parent